-A promotion elevates an employee's status and authority
+A promotion elevates an employee's status, authority, and accountability

 The advancement of an employee from one job position to another job position that has a higher salary range, a higher level job title, and, often, more and higher level job responsibilities in an organization, is called a promotion.
 Sometimes a promotion results in an employee taking on responsibility for managing or overseeing the work of other employees.
 Decision-making authority tends to rise with a promotion as well.